compbiozurich/UZH-BIO392/course-results/2023/Ann-Léonie Beck/Beck_Ann-Léonie_paper_reading_day2.md

 Question 3: Describe NCIt, ICOD, UBERON codes, and their relationships

-NCIt : NAtional Cancer Institute Thesaurus
+NCIt : National Cancer Institute Thesaurus
+ICOD: International Classification of Dieseases in Oncology

 Question 4: What are CNV segmentations and CNV frequencies, and how to use them?